How high technology is giving new life to the ancient world

 "A lot of the stuff that researchers have been doing has been about visibility and line-of-sight," says SUNY archaeologist David Witt.
 "They've been asking questions about whether the great houses could be viewed by other houses or the local community.
 But could these buildings have been placed where they are for auditory purposes?"

-Witt and his colleague Kristy Primeau, an archaeologist at SUNY Albany, used LiDAR to map the canyon and then GIS tools to determine how sound from would have propagated (taking into account variables like humidity and air temperature).
+Witt and his colleague Kristy Primeau, an archaeologist at SUNY Albany, used LiDAR data and GIS tools to determine how sound from would have propagated (taking into account variables like humidity and air temperature).
 Their work showed, among other things, that a person standing at one great house could hear another person addressing a group at another great house some 500 feet away.

 And if a conch shell was blown near Casa Rinconada (a large ceremonial structure in the canyon) at dawn on the summer solstice?
 The research showed that the sound would have carried throughout the canyon, even reaching the shrines atop certain mesas.